vandavilli/My-AIML-Portfolio/Capstone/README.md

 1. Refine Multi-Event Subset Detection: Improve the detection and classification of cases belonging to the multi_event subset.
 Enhance the algorithms to accurately identify cases with multiple events, including ADEs, PTEs, and Combination sub-events.
 Consider refining the criteria for labeling cases as multi_event to handle cases with duplicated annotations more effectively.

-2. Optimize Annotation Consistency: Develop methods to ensure better consistency in annotations when multiple annotators are involved.
-Explore techniques to resolve conflicting annotations and improve agreement among annotators.
-This can enhance the reliability and accuracy of identifying cases with multiple events.

-3. Enhance Event Categorization: Expand the event categorization system to include a more comprehensive range of sub-events.
-Develop models or algorithms to automatically categorize sub-events, including Combination sub-events, for a more granular analysis of multi-event cases.
-This can provide deeper insights into the relationships and interactions between different events.

-4. Integrate Contextual Information: Incorporate contextual information, such as patient demographics, medical history, concomitant medications, and treatment regimens, into the analysis of multi-event cases.
+2. Integrate Contextual Information: Incorporate contextual information, such as patient demographics, medical history, concomitant medications, and treatment regimens, into the analysis of multi-event cases.
 Consider leveraging additional data sources or structured information to enrich the understanding of these complex cases and improve risk assessment.

-5. Evaluate Inter-Annotator Agreement: Conduct a thorough evaluation of inter-annotator agreement to assess the reliability and consistency of annotations for multi-event cases.
-Analyze the sources of discrepancies and develop strategies to enhance agreement, such as providing clearer annotation guidelines or implementing annotation reconciliation processes.

 These future enhancements will contribute to a more accurate and comprehensive analysis of multi-event cases, improving the understanding of adverse drug events (ADEs) and potential therapeutic events (PTEs) in pharmacovigilance.